RenoBlitz/dataviz-project-proposal-ver1/README.md

 ## Updates so far
 1. Removed the map visualization.
 To solve the questions and do the tasks, map visualization cannot provide enough help even it provides some spatial information.

 2. Added a new line chart related to Question 2 (Price over time).
 The time is based on the fearture 'yr_built'.
 It is helpful on making a simple prediction of future house prices.
-This visualization will be shown in Prototypes section.
+This visualization are shown in Prototypes section now.

+3. Adjusted the colors and layout of some visualizations.
+The color of Parallel Coordinates Plot and the position of menus and plot in Scatter Plot.
+The image of prototypes are updated, you can check it.